uwiger/jobs/doc/jobs.md

 it should explicitly call `jobs:done(Opaque)`.
 This is not strictly needed when regulation is rate-based, but as the regulation strategy may change over time, it is the prudent thing to do.
+<a name="ask_queue-2"></a>

+<h3>ask_queue/2</h3>

+<tt>ask_queue(QueueName, Request) -> Reply</tt>

+Sends a synchronous request to a specific queue.

+This function is mainly intended to be used for back-end processes that act as custom extensions to the load regulator itself.
+It should not be used by regular clients.
+Sophisticated queue behaviours could export gen_server-like logic allowing them to respond to synchronous calls, either for special inspection, or for influencing the queue state.
 <a name="delete_counter-1"></a>